 Construction is scheduled to begin in summer 2025.

 The line is scheduled to be in service in spring 2026.

 TVA is considering improvements to its transmission system that would provide power for growing load and increase power reliability in the Batesville, Charleston, Coffeeville, and Oakland areas of Yalobusha County.

 This area is served by Tallahatchie Valley Electric Power Association (EPA).
 TVA is proposing to build about 18 miles of single-circuit, 161-kilovolt transmission line from Tallahatchie Valley EPA’s North Oakland 230/161-kilovolt Station to TVA’s Coffeeville 161-kilovolt Station.

-The new line would consist of single-circuit, steel pole structures centered on new 100-foot-wide right of way.
+The new line would consist primarily of steel, single-pole structures centered on new 100-foot-wide right of way.